CMCE Lightning Elimination Protection units in Airports

 Protecting your home from a lightning strike.

-This conceptual overview shows the probable placement of 4 devices, each with a 120-meter (393ft) coverage radius.
+This conceptual overview shows the probable placement of 4 Lightning Elimination Suppression Protection devices, each with a 120-meter (393ft) coverage radius.
 Additional evaluation to protect exposed parking and pedestrian traffic should also be considered.

 The Estadi Nacional is a stadium located in Andorra la Vella.
 It is the national stadium of Andorra and is used for association football and rugby union.
 It has a capacity of 3,306 spectators